TriumphLLC/Blend4Web/doc_src/viewer.rst

 Materials
 .........

 Material properties setup.
 A material can be selected using the drop-down menu.
-For now, this feature only support a limited number of properties and only stack (non-node) materials applied to dynamic objects (node materials and static objects are not supported).
+For now, this feature only supports a limited number of properties and only stack (non-node) materials applied to dynamic objects (node materials and static objects are not supported).

 Available parameters: